On this day 81 years ago, the fate of 11 million European citizens, was decided in this beautiful and majestic building.

 Apart from the necessary Reichsmark exchange, foreign

-currency had to presented at the time of landing.
-In order to
+currency had to be presented at the time of landing.
+To

 save foreign exchange held by Germany, the foreign Jewish

 financial organizations were – with the help of Jewish

 organizations in Germany – made responsible for arranging an

 adequate amount of foreign currency.
 Up to 30 October 1941,